jlimadev/aws-certification-cloud-practitioner-notes/notes/cloud-computing/README.md

 - Instant services and provisioning
 - Scalability

+### Problems solved by the Cloud

+- Flexibility
+- Cost-Effectiveness
+- Scalability
+- Elasticity
+- High-availability and fault-tolerance
+- Agility

 ### The Five Characteristics of Cloud Computing

 - **On-demand self service**: Users can provision resources and use them without human interaction from the service providers.
 Everything is provisioned automatically.

 - **Broad Network Access**: The resources are available over the network and can be accessible by others platforms inside the cloud or between customer services.

-- **Multi-tenacy and Resource Pooling**: Multiple customers can share the same physical infrastructure or application with security and data privacy.
+- **Multi-tenancy and Resource Pooling**: Multiple customers can share the same physical infrastructure or application with security and data privacy.
 In cloud commonly the same hardware is used to Multiple customers, and the data keeps totally safe and private.

 - **Rapid elasticity and Scalability**: Automatically and quickly acquire and dispose resources when needed.
 Quickly and easily scale based on demand.